across-protocol/contracts/README.md

 \ --exclude naming-convention
 ```

+You can replace `SpokePool.sol` with the specific contract you want to analyze.

 ## ZK Sync Adapter

 These are special instructions for compiling and deploying contracts on `zksync`.
 The compile command will create `artifacts-zk` and `cache-zk` directories.